Full-Time Technical Supervisor – Performing Arts Center (19-70)

 An Affirmative Action/Equal Opportunity Institution

 Job Categories: Theatre.
 Job Types: Full-Time.
-Job Tags: arts center, performing arts, recruitment, technical, and university.
+Job Tags: arts center, performing arts, recruitment, and university.
 States: South Carolina.

 Please Share the Technical Supervisor – Performing Arts Center (19-70) job: